manikandan-e/document/multi-host-postcode.md

  - Create, register and add dbus connection for "/xyz/openbmc_project/hostX/state/boot/raw".
  - Add "Value" property to store current postcode from hostX(X=0,1,2.N).
- - Read each hosts postcode data from fb-ipmi-oem postcode interrupt handler.
+ - Read each hosts postcode from fb-ipmi-oem postcode interrupt handler.
  - Send event to post-code-manager based on which host's postcode received from IPMB interface(xyz.openbmc_project.State.HostX.Boot.Raw.Value)
  - Read host position from dbus property (debug card).
  - Display current post-code into the 7 segment display connected to BMC's 8 GPIOs based on the host position.